Establishing a Trust

 Estate planning is an important step in protecting your family should you be incapacitated or die, and a key option for that plan may be a trust.
 Unlike a will, your trust actively survives your death, guided by the successor trustee so that all trust property is delivered as laid out.
 Most importantly, property held in living trust avoids the probate process, which is both time consuming and very public.
 Relying on a will alone may also put your wishes at risk of being contested.

 It is true that trusts are not the right fit for everyone.
 This may not be dependent on your level of wealth — after all, the less you have, the more it may need to be protected, especially since probate costs can come as a higher percentage from smaller estates.
 However, the process can cost more up front and is often best suited for being drafted by an estate attorney.
+Our team at Schottler & Associates serve residents throughout Riverside, IL and the Western Suburbs (Chicago) by helping them understand and draft trusts.

 What a Living Trust Does

 A living trust is, quite simply, an arrangement made while you are alive that holds ownership of property and other assets on behalf of someone else.
 This kind of property may be real estate, stock, bonds, brokerage accounts not held in TOD, precious metals, antiques, heirlooms, special collections, works of art, and small business interests and shares.
 It can even control less tangible assets, including patents, copyrights, and digital property.
 Property can be added or removed from the trust at any time, presuming the correct paperwork is filed.
-However the biggest benefit of a living trust is the fact that it allows you to avoid probate, which, as mentioned above, is lengthy and public.
+However, the biggest benefit of a living trust is the fact that it allows you to avoid probate, which, as mentioned above, is lengthy and public.
 It can also result in a hefty set of fees, which can eat up about 5% of the property being processed by the court.
 Other benefits offered by a living trust include:

 - Maintaining control of trust property and assets while you’re alive.